 Streamline the way IT operates and enterprises grow with observability and AIOps.
 Read our DevOps eBook – A Beginners Guide to DevOps Basics

 A shift-right approach may enlist various types of test suites.
-Here are a few your team might find useful.
+The following are tests your team might find useful:

-A/B testing.
-This method is commonly used in web design.
-Users are presented with one of two versions of a page and the results are measured to determine which generates a greater response.
-This type of test is almost always conducted in a production environment so real-world feedback can be gathered.
+- A/B testing.
+Web designers commonly use this method.
+Users see two versions of a page and testers measure which generates a greater response.
+Teams often conduct this type of test in a production environment to gather real-world feedback.

-Synthetic monitoring.
-Another variety of shift-right testing is synthetic monitoring, which is the use of software tools to emulate the paths users might take when engaging with an application.
+- Synthetic monitoring.
+Synthetic monitoring is a form of shift-right testing that uses software tools to emulate the paths users might take when engaging with an application.
 Synthetic monitoring can automatically keep tabs on application uptime and tell you how your application responds to typical user behavior.
 It uses scripts to generate simulated user behavior for various scenarios, geographic locations, device types, and other variables.

-Chaos testing.
-With chaos engineering, developers intentionally “break” the application by introducing errors to determine how well it recovers from disruption.
-DevOps and IT teams set up monitoring tools so they can see precisely how the application responds to different types of stresses.
-This test is usually performed in a controlled production environment to minimize the impact on mission-critical systems.
+- Chaos engineering.
+With chaos engineering, also called chaos testing, developers intentionally “break” the application by introducing errors to determine how well it recovers from disruption.
+DevOps and IT teams set up monitoring tools to see precisely how the application responds to different types of stresses.
+Teams perform these tests in a controlled production environment to minimize the impact on mission-critical systems.

-Canary releases.
+- Canary releases.
 This strategy is named for the canaries that miners use to lower into coal mines to detect toxic gases.
-Technology has thankfully rendered this inhumane tactic obsolete, but the term survives to describe a slow rollout of changes to a small subset of instances for testing before applying them to the full infrastructure.
-Closely related to this controlled, iterative method of updating software is.
+Technology has thankfully rendered this inhumane tactic obsolete.
+But the term survives to describe slowly rolling out changes to a small subset of instances for testing before applying them to the full infrastructure.

-Blue-green deployment.
+- Blue-green deployment.
 With a blue-green deployment, an organization runs two nearly identical production environments, shifting users (real or synthetic) between the two as they make small changes to one or the other.
-This practice is important to shift-right methodology as it can minimize downtime and provide a mechanism for rapid rollback should something go wrong with the latest version.
+This practice is important to shift-right methodology as it can minimize downtime.
+It also provides a mechanism for rapid rollback should something go wrong with the latest version.

 An important benefit of shifting right is improved application security.
 “Scanning a static image, either in a repository or in a development environment, can’t give you the same rich insights you can get if you observe the application running in production,” a Dynatrace report on security evolution in the cloud notes.
 “For example, you don’t get to see what libraries are actually called, how they are used, whether a process is exposed to the Internet, or whether a process interacts with sensitive corporate data.”

-The rapidly proliferating use of software containers has complicated aspects of cybersecurity.
+The growing use of software containers has complicated aspects of cybersecurity.
 Containers can obscure the processes running in them, and attackers even containerize exploits.
 Production testing exposes the behavior of container-based software, even if the contents of containers are obscured.
-Shift-right testing can also be used to test for the presence of “zero-day exploits,” which are attacks that haven’t been seen before.
+Organizations can also use shift-right testing to test for the presence of novel zero-day exploits, such as Log4Shell.